MileHacker Logo

 • Many attractions close on Mondays, especially during low season.

-• Always check individual websites for precise hours prior to visiting.
+• Always check individual websites for precise hours before visiting.

-• Shops for tourists in Old Montreal might present extended hours in summer.
+• Shops for tourists in Old Montreal may present extended hours in summer.

 Public Holidays Impact